carrion humanity

 horizontal to the ground, having been

-thrust fully into until wholly beneath the
+thrust fully into, until wholly beneath,

-treatment.”
-Hung like a gory, baroque
+for wall treatment.”
+Hung like a gory,

-painting, meanwhile, at the local museum.
+baroque painting, meanwhile, at a local

-conveyor topped to maximum capacity
+which a conveyor topped to maximum

-with fleshy gawkers of celebrity are
+capacity with fleshy gawkers of celebrity

-moved through tomb-like galleries
+are moved through tomb-like galleries

 at only the speed that maximizes